 I kept feeling that I was failing God.
 I WAS being anxious!
 Was my faith wavering?
 Was I disappointing Him?

 You see…I had a revelation.
-The word ATTACK in this case.
+The words “panic ATTACK”.

 Casting down IMAGINATIONS!

-“Put on the full armor of God, so that you can take your stand against the devil’s schemes.”
+“Put on the whole armour of God, that ye may be able to stand against the wiles of the devil.”
 Ephesians 6:11 (KJV)

 Submit yourselves to God…resist…put on the armor of God…..